96th Street station (IRT Broadway–Seventh Avenue Line): Mid- and late 20th century

-Once most of the work on the project was completed on February 6, 1959, all 1 trains became local, running at an increased frequency, and all 2 and 3 trains became express, and eight-car local trains began operation.
+Once most of the work on the project was completed on February 6, 1959, all 1 trains became local, running at an increased frequency with eight-car trains, and all 2 and 3 trains became express.
 Due to the lengthening of the platforms at 86th Street and 96th Street, the intermediate 91st Street station was closed on February 2, 1959, because it was too close to the other two stations.
-In November 1959, the Warshaw Construction Company received a contract to remove fifteen entrance/exit kiosks on IRT lines, including four at the 96th Street station.
+In November 1959, the Warshaw Construction Company received a contract to remove 15 entrance/exit kiosks on IRT lines, including four at the 96th Street station.
 This was part of a citywide initiative to remove the kiosks, which obstructed motorists' views of pedestrians.

 On August 9, 1964, the NYCTA announced the letting of a $7.6 million (equivalent to $ million) contract to lengthen platforms at stations from Rector Street to 34th Street–Penn Station on the line, and stations from to 145th Street on the Lenox Avenue Line.
-The completion of the project would allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
+This would allow express trains to be lengthened from nine cars to ten, and to lengthen locals from eight cars to ten.
 In 1977, a special committee of the NYCTA Board issued a report advising the MTA to halt plans to reduce the hours of 21 token booths, including that at the 96th Street station.
 A member of the special committee said that the savings from reducing the hours at token booths often was not significant enough to outweigh inconveniences to riders.
 By 1981, the Metropolitan Transportation Authority had listed the station among the 69 most deteriorated stations in the subway system.
 In 1983, the MTA added funding for a renovation of the 96th Street station to its 1980–1984 capital plan.

-The 96th Street station was the location of a chase scene in the 1979 cult film The Warriors.
-However, the scenes were actually filmed at the unused outer tracks of the Hoyt–Schermerhorn Streets station on the IND Fulton Street Line in Brooklyn.
+The 96th Street station was the location of a chase scene in the 1979 cult film The Warriors, but the scenes were actually filmed at the unused outer tracks of the Hoyt–Schermerhorn Streets station on the IND Fulton Street Line in Brooklyn.
 The exterior shots were filmed at the 72nd Street station.